Running a daycare center marketing can seem overwhelming, but it doesn’t have to be…

-In a competitive market it can be hard to get the word out about the great childcare your center is offering — I know the feeling.
+In a competitive market it can be hard to get the word out about the great childcare your center is offering.
 Maybe you’ve tried a few approaches with limited success.
 Maybe you’ve had one big successful daycare marketing campaign but then a whole lot of nothing after that.
-Like I’ve said, running a daycare center marketing campaign can seem overwhelming, but it doesn’t have to be!

 1. Make sure your daycare marketing is targeted

 Know your target audience, what they care about and where they live and work.
 Check out our article on targeting your ideal daycare clientele.
 Research the average incomes, most common careers and other relevant data of parents who live in your daycare center’s geographic area.

 Most of all, research demographic data.
 If your center is in between four neighborhoods, focus your marketing on the neighborhood that is rapidly growing with young children!
 Prioritize your flyers and ads to neighborhoods and areas that have a high birthrate and that don’t have many daycare centers.
 Focus on areas that may be under-served in terms of childcare services but that have a big demand.